guilhermehas/agda-linear-algebra/README.md

 A library for doing linear algebra in Agda.
 With this library, it is possible to normalize a matrix using Gauss Elimination.
 See this [file example](https://github.com/guilhermehas/agda-linear-algebra/blob/master/src/NormRationalExampleFunc.agda).
 There are also some proofs that the normalization algorithm works.
+Look also at the [API example](https://github.com/guilhermehas/agda-linear-algebra/blob/master/src/API.agda) to see how the main data types are used in this project.

 ## Usage
 Clone the repository and inside the project directory run these commands: